mojtaba1995/Genetic-Algorithm/README.md

 ## Getting Started

-To compile the program you should run the [Source.cpp](Genetic-Algorithm/src/Source.cpp) code and it is possible to modify the code using the following guidelines.
+To compile the program you should run the [Source.cpp](src/Source.cpp) code and it is possible to modify the code using the following guidelines.

-### Description
+### Descriptions

 ---------------------------------------------------------------------------------